On this page:

 A survey of graduates 6 months after graduation reveals that Queen's graduates from these programmes have recently gone into the following…

-Maths (Jobs): Data Scientist, Risk Analyst, Predictive Modeller, Quantitative Analyst, Financial Programmer, Financial Software Developer, Financial Engineer, Account Administrator, Graduate Data Analyst, Financial Analyst, Software Developer, Statistician, Trainee Chartered Accountant, Data Quality Analyst, Mathematics Tutor, Online Trading Analyst, Quantitative Research Analyst, Business Analyst, Technology Consultant.
+Maths (Jobs): Data Scientist, Graduate Data Analyst, Data Quality Analyst, Risk Analyst, Predictive Modeller, Quantitative Analyst, Quantitative Research Analyst, Investment Banker, Online Trading Analyst, Financial Analyst, Financial Programmer, Financial Software Developer, Financial Engineer, Business Analyst, Technology Consultant, Statistical Analysis Programmer, Account Administrator, Statistician, Trainee Chartered Accountant, Mathematics Tutor.

 Maths (Further Study): MSc Risk Management, MSc Software Development, MSc Geographical Information Systems, PGCE, PhD

-Physics (Jobs): Data Scientist, Software Engineer, Trainee Tax Advisor, Trainee Clinical Scientist (NHS), Research Physicist, Telescope Operator, Business Analyst, Data Analyst, IT Graduate Associate, Software Engineer, Engineer, Trainee Teacher, Youth Worker
+Physics (Jobs): Data Scientist, Data Analyst, Big Data Engineer, Software Engineer, Financial Software Developer, IT Graduate Associate, Business Analyst, Technology Consultant, Engineer, R & D Engineer, Trainee Tax Advisor, Trainee Tax Consultant, Trainee Clinical Scientist (NHS), Research Physicist, Telescope Operator, Trainee Teacher, Youth Worker

 Physics (Further Study): PhD, MSc Advanced Mechanical Engineering, MSc Computational Finance, MSc Physics, MSc Quantum Fields & Fundamental Forces, MSc Astrophysics, MSc Software Development, PGCE,